- About Us

 - HCV antibody test: This looks for antibodies in the blood.
 If you test positive, you have been exposed to hep C in the past and will have antibodies for the rest of your life.
 You need a second test to find out if the virus is still active in your body.

-- RNA test: This test is done after a positive antibody test.
+- PCR test: This test is done after a positive antibody test.
 If it is positive, you have hep C.

 - Viral load test: This test tells you how much virus you have in your blood.